Mathematics for Secondary Education

 - Work closely with faculty mentors.

-- Take courses like robotics and cryptography.
+- Take elective courses like robotics, data analytics and cryptography

 - Practice teaching small groups of high school students.